-He was just a teenager when he died.
-The last heir of a powerful family that had ruled Egypt and its empire for centuries, he was laid to rest laden with gold and eventually forgotten.
+He was just a teenager when hedied.
+The last heir of a powerful family that had ruled Egypt and its empire for centuries, he was laid rest laden with gold and eventually forgotten.
 Since the discovery of his tomb in 1922, the modern world has speculated about what happened to him, with murder being the most extreme possibility.
-Now, leaving his tomb for the first time in almost 80 years, Tut has undergone a CT scan that offers new clues about his life and death and provides precise data for an accurate forensic reconstruction of the boyish pharaoh.